makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 MIP40c3-SPX adds the budget for Core Unit GOV-001: GovAlpha.

 ## Paragraph Summary
 MIP40c3-SPX adds the budget for Core Unit GOV-001: GovAlpha.
-This budget proposal covers the months of July, August, and September of 2021.
+This budget proposal covers a total of 3 months (July, August, and September of 2021).
 It communicates three focuses for GovAlpha over the period: Delegation, Education, and Quality Assurance.
-GovAlpha is asking for a total of 532,750 DAI this quarter - 382,750 DAI will cover operations while 150,000 DAI will remain in a GovAlpha administered multi-sig wallet to ensure emergency continuity.
+GovAlpha is asking for a total of 532,750 DAI over 3 months - 382,750 DAI will cover operations while 150,000 DAI will remain in a GovAlpha administered multi-sig wallet to ensure emergency continuity.

 ### Motivation